 In launching our major Laudato Si’ Invitations, Commitments and Actions in October 2021, the Bishop and Directors of the Diocesan Charitable Trust made some significant commitments at Diocesan level, building on a heritage of over 30 years of ethical investment and other pioneering work supporting the themes highlighted by Laudato Si’

-We are very grateful for the guidance and support of Operation Noah, who lead in this area, and we warmly encourage any companies, or other institutions with investments, to contact Operation Noah for support in making the same divestment pledge.
+We are very grateful for the guidance and support of Operation Noah, which leads in this area, and we warmly encourage any companies or other institutions with investments to contact Operation Noah for support in making the same divestment pledge.

 Read the full detail here: Laudato Si Appendix 2 – Diocesan Ethical Investment Policy, incl.
 Permanent Divestment from Fossil Fuels

 2. Professional advice to help develop a decarbonisation strategy for our buildings.
-This commitment includes a survey of Diocesan property, to see where we can reduce energy usage. and achieve the best energy efficiency, as well as to consider where we can become generators of renewable energy.
-It is a serious, long term commitment, and should dramatically reduce the amount of CO2 we are emitting into the atmosphere.
+This commitment includes a survey of Diocesan property to see where we can reduce energy usage. and achieve the best energy efficiency, as well as consider where we can become generators of renewable energy.
+It is a serious, long-term commitment, and should dramatically reduce the amount of CO2 we are emitting into the atmosphere.
 This is coupled with consideration around travel in the Diocese, as well as a careful look at the supply chain for consumables used in the Diocese.

 This builds on work begun in 2020, such that all parishes in the Diocese have the opportunity to purchase energy generated by renewable sources; over 95% of our parishes now subscribe to this.
 And it means that gas used in the Diocese comes as a by-product of gin production!